by-jp/www.byjp.me/content/notes/twitter/204990804127793152/index.md

 - from-twitter
 - lenny
 ---
-Who's in London and can get to Russell square within half an hour for an eve's entertainment? {{< friend "lenny" >}} has 2 tickets going spare\!
+Who's in London and can get to Russell square within half an hour for an eve's entertainment? {{< friend "lenny" >}} has 2 tickets going spare!